CBD for Quitting Smoking: What the Research Says

 The 2013 UCL Pilot Study

-The study that put CBD and smoking cessation on the map was conducted by researchers at University College London and published in Addictive Behaviors in 2013.
+The study that put CBD and smoking cessation on the map was conducted at University College London and published in Addictive Behaviors in 2013.

 The design: 24 smokers were randomly assigned to receive either a CBD inhaler or a placebo inhaler.
-They were instructed to use the inhaler whenever they felt the urge to smoke, over a one-week period.
+They used the inhaler whenever they felt the urge to smoke, over one week.

 The 2018 Attentional Bias Study

-A study published in Addiction in 2018, also from UCL researchers, explored a different angle: whether CBD could reduce the attentional bias that smokers have toward cigarette-related cues.
+A study published in Addiction in 2018, also from UCL researchers, explored a specific mechanism: whether CBD could reduce the attentional bias smokers have toward cigarette-related cues.

 What is attentional bias?
-When youâre addicted to something, your brain automatically notices cues related to that substance.
-A smokerâs eyes are drawn to cigarette ads, to other people smoking, to ashtrays, to lighters.
+When youâre addicted to something, your brain automatically notices cues connected to that substance.
+A smokerâs eyes are drawn to other people lighting up, to lighters on tables, to ashtrays.
 This happens below conscious awareness and is a powerful driver of cravings and relapse.

-The design: Thirty smokers received either 800mg of oral CBD or a placebo in a single dose, then were shown images of cigarette-related and neutral images while their eye movements and responses were tracked.
+The design: 30 smokers received either 800mg of oral CBD or a placebo in a single dose, then viewed cigarette-related and neutral images while researchers tracked eye movements and reaction times.

 The 2022 Hindocha et al. Follow-Up